yugabyte/yugabyte-db/docs/README.md

 _Note: Modifications will typically be added to the `ysql` or `ycql` subdirectories of the `docs/content/latest/api/` directory._

-1. Update the appropriate EBNF source grammar file (`<source>_grammar.ebnf`) with your changes, for example, adding support for a new statement or clause.
+1. Update the appropriate EBNF source grammar file with your changes:

-   - YSQL API: `./content/latest/api/ysql/syntax_resources/ysql_grammar.ebnf`
+   - YSQL API: `content/latest/api/ysql/syntax_resources/ysql_grammar.ebnf`
-   - YCQL API: `./content/latest/api/ycql/syntax_resources/ycql_grammar.ebnf`
+   - YCQL API: `content/latest/api/ycql/syntax_resources/ycql_grammar.ebnf`

 1. If you are adding a new file (for example for a new statement), use the template `includeMarkdown` macro (see `cmd_copy.md` file mentioned below as an example).

-   _Example: for the YSQL `COPY` command the source file is `./content/latest/api/ysql/commands/cmd_copy.md`._
+   _Example: for the YSQL `COPY` command, the source file is `content/latest/api/ysql/commands/cmd_copy.md`._

 1. Inside of the `syntax_resources/commands` directory, create the following two **empty** files: